Coronavirus: Quebec COVID-19 deaths climb to 75, cases rise to nearly 7,000

 Quebec has 14 new COVID-19 deaths, bringing the total death count to 75 for the province as of Saturday.

-The Quebec government announced on Saturday the number of confirmed cases has climbed to 6,997, with 478 people hospitalized, including 130 in intensive care.
+The provincial government announced on Saturday the number of confirmed cases of the virus has climbed to 6,997 — an increase of 896 since Friday.

+478 people are hospitalized — an increase of 49 since Friday– including 130 people in intensive care, which is an increase of eight.

-83,230 test results have come back negative and 3,879 people are currently under investigation.
+83,230 test results have so far come back negative and 3,879 people are currently under investigation.

 [ Sign up for our Health IQ newsletter for the latest coronavirus updates ]